tanabee/gas-codelab/docs/codelab.md

 ![add column names](img/en/add-column-names.png)

-We can understand the column means well.
-Now, we succeeded to make the application that can connect Gmail and Spreadsheet, and it is only -30 lines of code.
+We can understand the meaning of the eash column well.
+Now, we succeeded to make the application that can connect Gmail and Spreadsheet, and it is less than 30 lines of code.

 ## Custom Menu of Spreadsheet